AgathiyanChe/Basics-BigData/Basic_command_lines_BigData.md

 # Notes
-This notes try to show the most useful command lines that I use in my daily work with Hadoop environment.
+These notes try to show the most useful command lines that I use in my daily work with Hadoop environment.

 ## HDFS and YARN
 Show the content of HDFS directory: